eclipse-keyple/keyple-website/content/learn/user-guide/card-resource-service.md

 ### Access to the configurator

-Invoke the `getConfigurator()` method on the service to get a new instance of the service configurator.
+Call the `getConfigurator()` method on the service to get a new instance of the service configurator.
 It is built on the fluent pattern, and it guides you through the various steps to be specified during the configuration process.